 "Really?"
 Hayato inquired.
 "I remember a point in history where that attitude was abundant; specifically in the 1940s, when a certain country laid the bulk of its navy to anchor in a place called Pearl Harbor.
 Do you know what happened?"

 Kai rubbed his head.
-"No clues.
-History isn't my thing."
+"No idea.
+History isn't my strong suit."

 "I figured."
 Hayato replied dryly.
 "At some point, my ancestors launched an attack on Pearl and decimated it.
 The same people that claimed the last thing they were going to be doing was 'shooting at Zeros' soon found themselves in that position, all the while their ships sank around them."